klakegg/docker-hugo/README.md

 The `ci` images are prepared for use in configuration for continuous integration/deployment.

-Difference between normal images and non-`ci` images:
+Difference between normal images and `ci` images:

 * Environment variable `HUGO_ENV`: `production`
 * Entrypoint is empty